 7 signs of pride

-Amen., Be of Good Cheer, Belief, Bible, Bible study (Christian), Blood of Christ, Christian, God, Jesus, Sin,
+A proud person, Amen., ask for forgiveness, Be of Good Cheer, being like God, Belief, Bible, Bible study (Christian), Blood of Christ, Christian, God, Jesus, Sin,

 Pride is subtle, so much so a proud person can hardly recognise their pride; in fact, they may even think they are humble!